Bringing NSA into your school community

 - Fill out “Campus Chapter Personalization” form.

-- Recruit students to form the executive team (recommend positions included in Handbook).
+- Recruit students to form the executive team (recommend positions included in the handbook).

 - All members sign the “Code of Conduct” form and send to NSA representative.